 Eventhough CLA1000 is a fat it’s known as a diet (weight loss) supplement and I have never tried it or really looked much into it.
 I know that some patients take this because it seems to store energy.
 CLA1000 will store your food and energy better and will make sure that fat is being converted into energy.
 I would discuss with your doctor whether this is suitable for you.

 According to doctors, folic acid helps to build healthy red blood cells.
 I get a considerably higher dose than you can find in any drugstore.
 For decades I have been taking this every day and have decided to stop for a little while now.
-I don’t notice a difference in my body/enery levels, but will probably start again soon.
+I don’t notice a difference in my body/energy levels.

-The reason I sometimes take a break is due to studies like this one (about the side effects of higher dosages) that slightly worry me.
-I have not been able to find any studies as to whether these side effects may be different for me with Thalssamia minor and my doctor couldn’t give any advice on this matter, except that it’s important for me to take.
+The reason I stopped taking folic acid is due to studies that I have read about the side effects of high dosages that slightly worry me.
+I have not been able to find any studies as to whether these side effects may be different for me with Thalssamia minor and my doctor couldn’t give any advice on this matter.

 This is very important for me and I take this all year round.
 I also regularly go for a blood test to see what my vitamin D levels are so that I’m sure I’m not taking too little or too much vitamin D. Vitamin D can for example be a good idea if you are feeling a bit depressed, whether or not caused by Thalassemia minor.